SingleDreamer/JessicaNgOSProject/readme.txt

 Scheduling: your program should use multilevel feedback queue scheduling.
 Top level 0 queue uses RR scheduling with a single time quantum.
 Level 1 queue uses RR scheduling with a double time quantum.
 Lowest level 2 queue uses FCFS approach.
 Each process starts at the level 0 queue.
 Each time the process exceeds its time limit (in other words, each time the process is preempted by the q command) it goes one level lower.
 We do not implement any mechanics to move processes up the levels.
 The process arriving to a higher-level queue preempts running process from the lower-level queue.
 The process preempted by the higher-level process returns to the head of its queue.
 The process from the lower-level queue can run only if all higher queues are empty.

-!!! does time passed count toward quantum?
+!!! does time passed outside of queue get reset if added back to queue / count toward quantum? add time on invalid?

 All I/O-queues are FCFS.